libeau0911/Openstack/OpenStack.md

     [root@controller ~]# openstack network agent list
     ~~~
     If the networking service successfully installed, the output should indicate three agents on the controller node and one agent on each compute node.

+* #### Cinder ####
+    Cinder is a block storage service in OpenStack.
+Block storage provides an infrastructure for managing strengths and interacts with OpenStack compute to generate volumes for instances.
+This service also enables the management of volume snapshots and volume types.
+The Cinder configuration references one storage node with an empty local block storage device.

 [//]: # (When opening file in Github, change [^1] to <sup>1</sup>)